tuxfuxch/yarc/README.md

 Pointing out:
   * Define how long lists should be (good for large collections)
-  * Reduce quality of pictures which are from the internet
+  * Reduce quality of pictures which are from the internet --> hint: setting to 95 will load them directly, less than 95 will use an image proxy
   * don't show images if you don't need them
   * get rid of things you don't need, to save processor time or space on the interface